markkurossi/iql/README.md

         WHERE ID <> null
      ) AS products,
      (
-        SELECT o.'.id'           AS ID,
+       SELECT o.'0' AS ID,
-               o.':nth-child(2)' AS Customer,
+       	      o.'1' AS Customer,
-               o.':nth-child(3)' AS Product,
+       	      o.'2' AS Product,
-               o.':nth-child(4)' AS Count
+       	      o.'3' AS Count
-        FROM storeurl FILTER 'table:nth-of-type(3) tr' AS o WHERE ID <> null
+       FROM ordersurl AS o
-     ) as orders
+     ) AS orders
 WHERE orders.Product = products.ID AND orders.Customer = customers.ID;
 ```